siwawong/CharSheetNg2/README.md

 #### Change A Character's Stat

 `PATCH` request to [localhost:3000/Characters/Stats](): Expects the exact same JSON structure as *Add New Character Stat*.
-Will only change the value of a stat whose `name` properties match the provided object.
+Will only change the value of a stat whose `name` properties match the object.
 Returns the provided JSON.

 #### Delete A Character's Stat

-`DELETE` request to [localhost:3000/Characters/Stats](): Expects JSON containing the character's `id` and the stat's `name`.
+`DELETE` request to [localhost:3000/Characters/:cid/Stats:/name](): Where `cid` and `name` represent the characters Id and the Stat's name respectively.
 Will remove the stat object whose name matchs the provided `name` property.
-Returns a JSON array containing the character's current stats.
+Returns true.